zoharcohavy/simulations/README.md

 Orbits (158 lines) - Best gravity simulation I have so far

+Single Slit (180 lines) - Simulation of the single slit experiment. the on off pattern is produced.

 Parkour Physics (232 lines) - This one is for a scene used in this video https://www.youtube.com/watch?v=rYNdf4m4OZw